 Systemic Advocacy: NDIS Roundtable with Minister Shorten

 Minister Shorten invited PWdWA to an invite-only roundtable to discuss the Commonwealth Government’s Disability Reform Agenda.

-Life members Helen Errington and Jenny Au Young, board chair Nihal Iscel, co-deputy chair Mark Blowers, and members Samantha Jenkinson, Rita Kleinfield-Fowell, Drisana Levitzke-Gray, Danielle Loizou-Lake, and Grey Johnson, joined our CEO, Brendan Cullinan, to engage with Minister Shorten and NDIA CEO Rebecca Falkingham in vital conversations surrounding the NDIS and disability reform.
+Life members Helen Errington and Jenny Au Young, board chair Nihal Iscel, co-deputy chair Mark Blowers, and members Samantha Jenkinson, Rita Kleinfield-Fowell, Drisana Levitzke-Gray, Danielle Loizou-Lake, and Grey Johnson joined our CEO Brendan Cullinan, to engage with Minister Shorten and NDIA CEO Rebecca Falkingham in vital conversations surrounding the NDIS and disability reform.

 The Minister then held a community engagement session to discuss the National Disability Insurance Scheme Amendment Bill (Getting the NDIS Back on Track No. 1), which was introduced to Parliament on March 27, 2024.
 If passed, it will make fundamental changes to how the NDIS operates.
 The open public forum allowed for broader input and diverse perspectives from the community.